 Kanō’s original colors were blue, white, brown, and black, but as the years passed, the system became more sophisticated and included a larger palette of colors.

 The colored belts in Taekwondo are usually defined as “junior belts,” representing a student of the art.
+But there are also different levels, like, for example, yellow tip, green tip, or red tip.

 The black belts are given to masters or instructors, people who have mastered the art and are qualified to teach it to others.
 They are also called “senior belts.”
+A black belt in Taekwondo shows your level of mastery and maturity, and color belts could serve to track progress.

-The Taekwondo Belt Order and System – Understanding Dan Levels and Gup Ranks
+The Taekwondo Belt Order And System – Understanding Dan Levels And Gup Ranks

 As stated, the belts are divided into two larger groups – “junior” and “senior.”
 The former includes colored belts, while the latter encompasses a variety of degrees of Taekwondo black belts.
 The starting color is always white, and the final level is a 9th-degree black belt.

-Gup vs. Dan: Differences in Rank and Progress in Taekwondo
+Gup vs. Dan: Differences In Rank And Progress In Taekwondo

 The “junior” levels are called geup (급), and there are, generally speaking, around 10 of them; the actual number varies between 8 and 12, depending on the style and the governing organization.
+WTF (federation from South Korea) offers 10 levels, while International Taekwondo Federation (North Korea-based) contains 11 belt ranks.

 Each level doesn’t always mean a specific color; the system is designed to include different colored stripes representing a higher degree of the same color.
+Sometimes a stripe represents the next belt.

-The geup system starts with the highest number in the system and continues until the 1stgeup, the last colored rank, before attaining a black belt.
+The geup system starts with the highest number in the system and continues until the 1st geup, the last colored rank, before attaining a black belt.
 The 1st dan is a basic black belt.

 The black belts are divided into ranks that are called dan (단) or, in English, degrees.
-The degrees start with the lowest number (1stdan or first-degree black belt) and reach the final, 9thdan (ninth-degree black belt), associated with the grandmaster title.
+The degrees start with the lowest number (1st dan or first-degree black belt) and reach the final, 9th dan (ninth-degree black belt), associated with the grandmaster title.

 The WTF Taekwondo belt order and ITF Taekwondo belt order have a title-based system associated with black belt degrees.
 Instructors holding degrees 1-3 are called assistant instructors and cannot issue black belts themselves; degrees 4-6 are related to the title of master instructor (just instructors via ITF).

 The last ranks show the biggest difference between WTF and ITF – WTF associates the title of grandmaster status with all the ranks from 7 to 9, while ITF does so only for the final, 9th rank, giving the holders of ranks 7 and 8 the titles of masters.
+As well as you know, the 9th dan black belt rank is the highest degree one can earn.

-Age Limit and Time Requirements for Achieving Higher Ranks in Taekwondo, such as Black Belt
+Age Limit and Time Requirements for Achieving Higher Ranks in Taekwondo, Such As Black Belt

 The black belt is awarded from 15 onwards (the age limit has changed throughout the years and is currently set at 15).

 That doesn’t mean younger children cannot pass dan exams, but they are awarded a special poom rank, a “junior” black belt (usually red and black, or red with black stripe).
+Just to remind you, there is also a brown belt in the ancient martial art.

 The poom rank automatically converts to a regular dan when the trainee reaches the proscribed age of 15 years.

-Forms, Technical Elements, and Sparring for Promotion in Taekwondo
+Forms, Technical Elements, And Sparring For Promotion In Taekwondo

 Promotion in Taekwondo is achieving a higher rank within the discipline.
 As a student of Taekwondo, the journey begins with the mandatory white belt.
 Through hard work and dedication, students progress through the ranks, starting with the yellow belt and moving up through the different colored belts.
-The process of promotion becomes increasingly challenging as the ranks become higher.
-Still, it is a testament to the technical and tactical skills a trainee has learned throughout their training journey.

 Forms, also known as promises or hyeong, are key elements students must master to be promoted.
 These pre-arranged patterns of movements demonstrate a student’s understanding of Taekwondo’s basic techniques and principles.
 Technical elements, such as kicks, strikes, and blocks, are important aspects of a student’s training and are closely evaluated during the promotion process.